Online ABSN Programs in North Carolina: Inside Top Schools

 Admissions Requirements:

-- Non-nursing bachelor’s degree or 62 non-nursing credits for transfer students
+- Non-nursing bachelor’s degree (or 62 non-nursing credits)

-- Prerequisite course completion with a “C” grade or higher
+- Completion of prerequisite courses with a “C” grade or higher

 - Ability to meet all university technical standards